-Students who are admitted to the university through the Academics in Motion (AIM) program may only enroll for a maximum of 13 hours during their first semester at DBU.
-The academic progress of students who are admitted through the AIM program will be evaluated after each semester of enrollment until they have completed 13 hours at DBU.
-All AIM students who fall below a 2.0 grade point average during the first 13 hours at DBU will be placed on academic probation with additional requirements from the Registrar.
-Should a provisional student not reach a GPA of 2.0 by the end of the semester following being placed on Admitted Provisionally Probation status, the student will be placed on Academic Suspension.
+The academic progress of students who are admitted through the AIM program will be evaluated after each semester of enrollment until they have completed 16 hours at DBU.
+All AIM students who fall below a 2.0 grade point average during the first 16 hours at DBU will be placed on Academic Probation with additional requirements from the Registrar.
+Should a student who has been placed on Academic Probation, not reach a GPA of 2.0 by the end of the semester following being placed on probation status, the student will be placed on Academic Suspension.